YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time Error: This indicates that YottaDB encountered a dollar sign in an expression that was not followed by a valid function or special variable name.

-Action: Look for misspelled function and special variable names or a missing $ in an extrinsic.
+Action: Look for misspelled functions and special variable names or a missing $ in an extrinsic.

 --------------------
 FILECREATE